Where to eat before you play at Vivid Sydney.

 Vivid Food Trucks

 Wherever a festival is, food trucks will follow - and Vivid is no exception to the rule.
-For the 2017 festival, the best variety of food truck fare could be found around the Overseas Passenger Terminal (Cantina Movil has been flirting with this space lately), Circular Quay (Agape Organic) and Maritime Museum (Urban Pasta).
-They're some of our food truck favourites.
+For the festival, the best variety of food trucks tend to hang around the Overseas Passenger Terminal, Circular Quay, Sydney Opera House and Maritime Museum.
+You'll find our food truck favourites here.

 Restaurants at Cockle Bay Wharf

 For those checking out the lights at Darling Harbour, the wharf is rife with restaurants serving their own slide of Vivid fare.
 The Lindt cafe, Blackbird Cafe and Cafe del Mar are renowned for adding their personal Vivid touch to their menus, so flirt around with a few.
 It's what you're supposed to do.

 With Vivid expanding out to Chatswood once again, so too do the food offerings.
 All manner of food stalls pave the way from Chatswood Station to the concourse throughout the festival and generally take on an Asian hawker flair.

 To keep the masses entertainment, Westfield Chatswood also tends to feature food and entertainment delights for the family.